 I was married to the father of my children for 23 years.
 We had some good years together and at this point in my life I choose to focus on those times.
 Yes, we obviously had problems and eventually divorced.
-I’m thankful to have the beautiful children that union created and to now be free.
+I’m thankful to have the beautiful children and grandchild that union created.

-My best friend for so many years always encouraged me to “Let Go, Let God”.
-I even have a tattoo that says this.
-It’s taken me several years to forgive and really let go of the hurt.
+A good friend for so many years always encouraged me to “Let Go, Let God”.
+I have a tattoo that says this.
+It took several years to forgive and really let go of the hurt I experienced from my marriage.
 Over this time, I’ve come to realize many things about the people in my life and continue to adjust the boundaries.
 I am meant to soar and I think that scares some of the people who knew me when I could barely walk.
 The letting go can be painful for all of us.
 I know that my journey is my own but I am not alone.
 I walk with many.

 Through it all, I’ve embraced who I am and that’s the woman I want you to know about.

-Here are a few things you may not know about me:
+Here are a few quirky things you may not know about me:

 • As a child, I was very shy!
 It was after having children that I started to come out of my shell and gain confidence.
-Never in a million years did I think I’d become a Professional Speaker.
+Never in a million years did I think I’d become a Professional Speaker and Educator.

 • I REALLY enjoy exercising and I actually LOVE healthy food!